 11) Observe the artistic works of Salvador

-Close to the Fonte Nova Arena is Dique do TororĂł, a dam that was built in the 17th century and served as protection against invasions.
+Close to the Fonte Nova Arena is Dique do Tororó, a dam that was built in the 17th century and served as protection against invasions.
 As Salvador grew, it was gradually filled in and today it has a lake with 110,000 cubic meters of water.
-The most beautiful thing here is to admire the sculptures of 12 orixĂĄs created by the artist Tatti Moreno.
+The highlight here is the sculptures of 12 orixás created by artist Tatti Moreno.

 Note: I have heard that this region is dangerous, so be careful with your belongings.